Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Spherical Functions and Semigroups

 Plugging the values of $ e^{y_I} $ and $ e^{\eta_I} $ back into the integral form of zonal spherical functions, we get:

 upto a normalization.
-Notice that the integrals are well defined only for $ |\eta|<y $, which is our semigroup restriction.
+As mentioned above, the integrals are well defined only for $ y>|\eta| $, which is our semigroup restriction (\ref{eq:causalconstraint}).
 These zonal spherical functions therefore have support only in this restricted region.
 Due to these causal restrictions, covering the full group necessarily requires us to define these functions piecewise for different regions.
+This is the central result of our work.